AlPha0ne1/Note/AWS resources/AWS MCQs.md

 Migration Hub is a service that helps plan and track application migrations.
 Migration Hub does not perform system migrations.

 Application Discovery Service collects information about the usage and configuration of on-premises servers to help plan a migration to AWS.
 Application Discovery Service does not actually perform migration operations.

+# 46. What are the advantages of deploying an application with Amazon EC2 instances in multiple Availability Zones?
+(Select TWO.)

+Answer ->

+1. Preventing a Single Point of Failure
+2. Increasing the availability of the application.

+# 47. How does AWS charge for AWS Lambda usage once the free tier has been exceeded?
+(Select TWO.)

+Answer ->

+1. Lambda charges are dependent on the amount of time it takes to run the code.
+2. Lambda charges are dependent on the number of requests for your Lambda functions.